onehungrymind/angular-testing-quick-start/README.md

-#AngularJS Testing Quick Start
+#Angular Testing Quick Start

-This the companion project for the AngularJS Testing Quick Start from [One Hungry Mind](http://onehungrymind.com).
+This the companion project for the Angular Testing Quick Start from [One Hungry Mind](http://onehungrymind.com).

-To read the guide head on over to [the repo](https://github.com/simpulton/angularjs-testing-quick-start-text).
+To read the guide head on over to [the repo](https://github.com/simpulton/angular-testing-quick-start-text).

 Run the App